 I’ve ceased fighting anything or anyone – even my insane thinking.
-For today, sanity has returned.
-I will seldom be interested in participating in my insanity, I react sanely and normally, and I find that this has happened automatically.
+For today, soundness of mind (sanity) has returned.
+I will seldom be interested in participating in my negative thinking (insanity), I react soundly (sanely) and normally, and I find that this has happened automatically.
 I see that my new attitude toward the noise that lives between my left ear and my right ear has been given me without any thought or effort on my part.
 It just comes!
 That’s the miracle of it.
 I’m not fighting it, neither am I avoiding temptation.
 I feel as though I’ve been placed in a position of neutrality-safe and protected.
 I’ve not even sworn off.
-Instead, the insanity has been removed.
+Instead, the negative thinking (insanity) has been removed.
 It doesn’t exist for me.
 I’m neither cocky nor am I afraid.
 That’s my experience.
 That’s how I react so long as I keep in fit spiritual condition.

 You constantly need to apologize to everyone.
 Some AA members get hung up on this step because it involves admitting when you’ve done something wrong.
 But it isn’t so much about apologizing to others as it is being aware of actions that harm yourself and others.
 It is a very personal process of constant inward reflection.